KaylenaMann/HW2/README.md

 | KNN   | 0.31 | 0.25        | 0.41      | 0.20   |
 | L2Reg | 0.24 | 0.14        | 0.85      | 0.25   |

+## Screenshot of Kaggle final score

+When submitted to the Kaggle leaderboard, the final score was 0.28.

+<img width="999" height="152" alt="Leaderboard:Submission Results Screenshot" src="https://github.com/user-attachments/assets/5afd82a1-c773-405b-8bb1-e8e243f4cfd5" />

 *Note that due to the competition being over, my score cannot be added to the leaderboard; instead, a screenshot was included of my final score.*

-<img width="999" height="152" alt="Leaderboard:Submission Results Screenshot" src="https://github.com/user-attachments/assets/5afd82a1-c773-405b-8bb1-e8e243f4cfd5" />

 ## Reflections
 This was some of the most fun I have had working on an assignment, and great practice for building an ML pipeline.
 My Python coding greatly improved, and I learned how to actually tune parameters.
 I definitely made some mistakes along the way, such as almost using the test set mean to center my predictors for the final submission, which would have resulted in leakage.
 I also spent a lot of time debugging.
 For example, I was having trouble with model convergence and realized I accidentally included both my centered predictors and regular predictors in the final model, which meant high collinearity!